 Every year the Texas Archeological Society sponsors an archeological excavation to provide training in disciplined archeological techniques.
-[TAS Sign points to Field School] The field school is designed to last eight days and each year is located in different areas of the state.
+The field school is designed to last eight days and each year is located in different areas of the state.
 People young and old attend the annual event and take advantage of the many activities and learning opportunities available.

-In keeping with its mission of promoting the study, preservation, and awareness of Texas archeology; encouraging scientific archeological exploration and research; supporting the preservation and conservation of archeological materials and sites; and providing for the interpretation and publication of the recovered data, the Texas Archeological Society has established several scholarships and grants.
+In keeping with its mission of promoting the study, preservation, and awareness of Texas archeology; encouraging scientific archeological exploration and research; supporting the preservation and conservation of archeological materials and sites; and providing for the interpretation and publication of the recovered data, the Texas Archeological Society has established several scholarships.

 Donors' Fund Grants

 The TAS Donors' Fund is a permanent invested fund, the interest/dividend income from which is used to promote and expedite research and the publication of special reports.
 The name Donors signifies that the Fund is based on donations.